'Cat pee' mystery haunts Luton's Vauxhall van plant

 The agency said it had carried out at least 23 inspections since receiving the complaints, which began in 2011.

-Claire Richards, from the agency, said notices had been served on Vauxhall to eradicate the odour, which she said was coming from the "river" of excess paint produced when vehicles are sprayed.'No joke'
+Claire Richards, from the agency, said notices had been served on Vauxhall to eradicate the odour, which she said was coming from the "river" of excess paint produced when vehicles are sprayed.

 She said there had been an "overall improvement" in recent months and Vauxhall was doing a lot to improve the smell by using chemical substitutes and keeping its paint shop clean, but there was "no magic cure".